 Six tiers of benefits are provided, depending on the date of the member's hiring.
+No active members are in Tier 1, while Tier 2 had only 7 active members as of June 30, 2019, although both tiers have beneficiaries.
+Sixty-seven percent of active members are in Tier 5, and 25 percent are in Tier 6.

-For Tier 1, any UAAL is amortized over a fixed term ending on June 30, 2037.
-For Tiers 2, 3, and 4, level percent of payroll amortization with multiple layers is used as a percent of total valuation payroll excluding the Harbor Department and Airport Department.
-For Tiers 5 and 6, level percent of payroll with multiple layers is used as a percent of combined payroll for these tiers from the respective employing department (i.e., Fire and Police Departments combined, Harbor Department, or Airport Department).
-A Charter amendment adopted by City voters on March 8, 2011 provided the LAFPP Board with greater flexibility to establish amortization policies.
+Amortization of UAAL may be calculated differently for different tiers.
+A Charter amendment adopted by City voters on March 8, 2011 provided the LAFPP Board with greater flexibility to establish amortization and plan funding policies.
 Under the LAFPP Board's current actuarial funding policy, actuarial gains or losses are amortized over 20 years; changes in actuarial assumptions and cost methods are amortized over 20 years; plan amendments are amortized over 15 years; and actuarial funding surpluses are amortized over 30 years.
-That same Charter amendment created a new tier of retirement benefits (Tier 6) for sworn employees hired on or after July 1, 2011.